This post may contain affiliate links. Please read our disclosure policy.

 Recipe Tips for Making Slaw

-• Let it rest.
-Allow the slaw to sit for at least 15 minutes or even a couple of hours if you have time.
+- Let the slaw marinate.
+Allow the red cabbage slaw to sit for at least 15 minutes, or up to a couple of hours if you have time.
 This allows the flavors to meld together and the vegetables to soften slightly in the vinaigrette.
+Just remember to give it a fresh stir before serving.

 Serving Suggestions